 Before the Project:

 Before you even begin plastering make sure to do your research on different types of plaster and which your project will require.
-There are two types: one for plasterboard, which is followed by finishing plaster; and also undercoat plaster which is designed to be used on brickwork.
+There are two types: one for plasterboard, which is followed by finishing plaster; and also undercoat plaster which is designed to use on brickwork.

 Preparing the Project Site:

 Before the actual plastering can begin, professionals like to apply a layer of PVA glue to the wall to ensure a good finish to the final plaster.
 The best way to do this is to mix up your PVA with water, one part PVA to two parts water.
-Brush or roll the mixture onto the wall like paint, ensuring the whole surface is covered.
+Brush or roll the mixture onto the wall like paint, ensuring you cover the whole surface.

 Once you have some on your roller give it a shake so that it doesn’t drip everywhere.
 If there are any difficult spaces to get at, use a paint brush but otherwise a roller is easiest.